 We deserve answers from Beau Biden

-By now, everyone’s heard the news that Beau Biden, our intrepid attorney general and holder of the royal Biden coattails, has decided not to run for re-election and will instead focus on becoming Delaware’s next governor.
-But there’s a lot being left unsaid.
+If you haven’t heard the news, Beau Biden, our intrepid attorney general and holder of the royal Biden coattails, has decided not to run for re-election and will instead focus on becoming Delaware’s next governor.

 Delaware Political Weekly: April 19-25, 2014

-As to 2016, while Matt Denn has said that he doesn’t ‘expect’ to run for Governor then, neither has he ruled it out.
+OK, now that Matt Denn is in the AG’s race if, indeed, it ends up as a race at all, what does that mean for (a) the lieutenant-governor position and (b) any possible gubernatorial aspirations Matt might have.
+Delaware Dem has explained that Denn could conceivably resign as Lieutenant Governor before the September primary, which would enable a race for LT.
+Gov. to be on the ballot this year.
+Not sure who would want to run to fill out a 2-year term as LT.
+Gov., but you can bet someone would.
+As to 2016, while Denn has said that he doesn’t ‘expect’ to run for Governor then, neither has he ruled it out.
 He didn’t expect to run for AG this year b/c he didn’t expect Biden not to run.
 I think Matt will accomplish more in two years as AG as Beau has done in six, so he’d be well-positioned to run in 2016, especially if Beau surprises everyone again.
 Which, IMHO, would be no surprise at all.

 Delaware Political Weekly: April 12-18, 2014